Breakfast at Maria California

 Docecuarenta Casa de Cafe

 The pandemic hit the restaurant industry hard and La Paz is no exception.
-Three of my my favorite coffee shops closed their doors in 2020.
+Three of my my favorite breakfast and lunch restaurants closed their doors in 2020.
 However, I’m happy to see Docecuarenta alive and kicking.
+They actually have locations in Todos Santos and Cabo now, too.

-One of reasons I like to recommend them is that they only use Mexican coffee.
-Makes sense right?
-Mexico grows coffee – you’re in Mexico – so your coffee should come from Mexico.
-Docecuarenta works directly with farmers to get the best product to the customer.
-They roast their own coffee beans and they’ve developed a cold brew that’s famous all over Baja.
+One of reasons I like them so much is that they only use Mexican coffee, working directly with local farmers to introduce the best products to their customers.
+They roast their own beans and have developed a cold brew that’s famous all over Baja.

-Just a couple of blocks from the malecón – Docecuarenta is open all day, serving, of course, coffee but they also have pastries, sandwiches, salads, beer and cocktails.
-Stop by early or late.
-They have something for anytime of the day, the cutest selection of coffee related items for purchase and good WI-FI so you can WhatsApp all your friends.
+Just a couple of blocks from the malecón, Docecuarenta is open all day, and pretty late, serving coffee, of course, but they also have sandwiches, salads, pastries, beer and cocktails on the menu.
+The shop also sells the cutest mugs and other coffee themed items.
+Bonus: enjoy the good WI-FI while you sip your beverage.

 DOCECUARENTA